 We believe that the greatest value is created when people work together to achieve a common goal.
 We want our management teams to feel that we are “in their corner” and working in every way we can to help them build a winning business.

-We expect to be actively involved with our portfolio companies at the board level, and management should expect us to provide more than just investment capital.
-We try to add value primarily via assisting management in strategy formulation, recruiting key executives and board members, development of appropriate policies and procedures, creation of strategic partnerships, financing, engineering and execution of exits.
+We expect to be actively involved with our portfolio companies primarily at the board level, and management should expect us to provide more than just investment capital.
+We try to add value by assisting management with strategy formulation, recruiting key executives and board members, development of appropriate policies and procedures, creation of strategic partnerships, financing and execution of exits.

-A cornerstone in our collaborative approach is a focus on supporting management and the overall human organization to grow as the company grows.
+A cornerstone in our collaborative approach is a focus on supporting management and help the overall organization to grow as the company grows.
 The challenges management faces are often quite different at a company’s early stage compared to later in the growth cycle.
-Having already gone through this process a number of times with other companies in which we have invested helps us to recognize early the changes required, and to help management implement these proactively as the company grows.
+Having already gone through this process a number of times with other companies helps us to recognize changes required early and to help management implement these proactively as the company grows.

 Most companies experience difficulties along the way.
-Rather than stepping back, our strong bias is to step in and help the company and management to overcome such challenges.
+Rather than stepping back, our strong bias is to step in and help the company to overcome such challenges.
 Our strong belief is that a key to success for most companies is the ability to work through the problems that inevitably will arise.
-Very often the ultimate winners are companies that have managed to work through tough times rather than companies that never have experienced any problems.
+Often the ultimate winners are companies that have managed to work through tough times rather than companies that never have experienced any problems.

 We build companies for the long term.
-Since we judge success over the long term, and have no ambition to raise another fund that would require us to demonstrate a certain short term IRR, we have no pressure to exit our investments or to resort to “short term fixes” of any issues that may arise.
+Since we judge success over the long term, have no need for liquidity and have no ambition to raise another fund that would require us to demonstrate a certain IRR, we have no pressure to exit our investments or to resort to “short-term fixes” of any issues that may arise.

-Although we do not believe our investments should accumulate excess cash flow, we have a strong preference to reinvest earnings rather than to receive dividends.
+Although we do not believe our investments should accumulate excess cash, we have a strong preference to reinvest earnings rather than to receive dividends.